porterbmoody/datascienceisawsome/docs/intro.md

 You will need to install the [jupyter python package](https://jupyter.readthedocs.io/en/latest/install.html) using `pip` or `pip3` for the interactive Python window to work.
 See the following section for guidance on using `pip`.

 Using the VS Code functionality, you will work with a standard `.py` file instead of the `.ipynb` extension typically used with jupyter notebooks.
 The Python extension in VS Code will recognize `# %%` as a cell or chunk of python code and add notebook options to 'Run Cell' as well as other actions.
 You can see the code example bellow with the image of the view in VS Code as an example.
 [Microsoft's documentation](https://code.visualstudio.com/docs/python/jupyter-support-py) goes into more detail (https://code.visualstudio.com/docs/python/jupyter-support-py).

+To make the interactive window use more functional you can `ctrl + ,` or `cmd + ,` on a mac to open the settings.
+From there you can search _'Send Selection to Interactive Window'_ and make sure the box is checked.
+Now you will be able to use `shift + return` to send a selected chunk of code or an entire cell.